malkhafajiy/CMP9134-Advanced-Software-Engineering/PyLibrary.md

 #### Step 6: Build your library
 Now that all the content is there, we want to build our library.
 In your command prompt, run `python setup.py bdist_wheel`.
 Your wheel file is stored in the “dist” folder that is now created.

+> Remember to save your solution on your git repository.

-You can install your library by using `pip install /path/to/wheelfile.whl`.
+You can install your library by using `pip install /path-to/wheelfile.whl`.

-> Note that you could also publish your library to an internal file system on intranet at your workplace, or to the official PyPI repository and install it from there.

 Once you have installed your Python library in a project, you can import it using:
 ```
 import mypythonlib
 from mypythonlib import myfunctions
 ```

+> Note that you could also publish your library to an internal file system on intranet at your workplace, or to the official PyPI repository and install it from there.